Barclays fails to end U.S. 'dark pool' class action

-NEW YORK (Reuters) - Barclays Plc has failed to persuade a U.S. appeals court to unwind a class action lawsuit accusing the British bank of defrauding shareholders about its private “dark pool” trading platforms.
+NEW YORK, Nov 6 (Reuters) - Barclays Plc has failed to persuade a U.S. appeals court to unwind a class action lawsuit accusing the British bank of defrauding shareholders about its private “dark pool” trading platforms.

 Monday’s decision by the 2nd U.S. Circuit Court of Appeals in New York lets investors in Barclays’ American depository shares sue as a group despite a legal error by the judge who certified the class action.
 The appeals court called that error “harmless.”